Closing arguments expected in Patrick Frazee trial

-Patrick Frazee is accused of beating 29-year-old Kelsey Berreth to death with a baseball bat and burning her body.

-Berreth was last seen nearly a year ago while shopping with the couple’s 1-year-old daughter.
-Her body hasn’t been found.
+Closing arguments are expected Monday in the trial of 33-year-old Patrick Frazee.
+He’s charged with murder in the death of 29-year-old Kelsey Berreth, whose disappearance nearly a year ago drew national attention.

-Prosecutors have relied heavily on the testimony of a former Idaho nurse who had an on-and-off relationship with Frazee for over a decade.
-Krystal Lee testified that Frazee asked her to clean up the murder scene and that she watched him burn a plastic tote she believed contained Berreth’s body.
+Testimony wrapped up Friday with a jail inmate alleging that Frazee tried to get him to kill the lead witness in the case, a former Idaho nurse who was having an affair with Frazee.
+Krystal Lee said she cleaned up the crime scene and watched as Frazee burned a plastic tote that she believed contained Berreth’s body.

-Lee reached a plea deal with prosecutors and Frazee’s lawyers have questioned her reliability.
+The defense has questioned her credibility and highlighted the lack of a body, motive and murder weapon.

 Sign up for Daily Newsletters